 During the Covid-19 pandemic, I shot a series of images of businesses which have been shuttered both before and as a consequence of the Coronavirus.
 You may see the pictures on this website as well as on Steve Bennett's Pandemic Lens blog.
 (Click here to see a trailer made by Steve Bennett featuring one of my images: "Abandoned.")
 I have also published several of the photographs in a book entitled "Suburban Decay" which is available for purchase.

-I shoot mirrorless digital cameras, using the Leica Q2, the Sony a7iii and the Fujifilm x100f.
+I shoot mirrorless digital cameras, using the Leica Q2, the Sony a7r iv, the Sony a7 iii and the Fujifilm x100f.

 Steven Kushner | October 2020